-As a theatrical designer/scenic I’ve painted on lots of kinds of surfaces and objects but this was definitely going to be the most expensive item that I had ever painted.
-Not to mention all of the hours of perfect craftsmanship that would precede my part of the bargain.
-Not to mention that we had to live through the process together and with the results.
+As a theatrical designer/scenic I’ve painted on lots of kinds of surfaces and objects but this was definitely going to be the most demanding piece that I’d ever painted after reflecting on all of the hours of perfect craftsmanship that would precede my participation.

-I began with trepidation to evolve the squiggles and dots into a design scaled to size on tracing paper.
+I began by translating the squiggles and dots into a design scaled to size on tracing paper.
 The next step was working with color that could live on the rosewood.
-I decided to faux paint a piece of canvas of the same size as the front of the cabinet to match the rosewood that he was working with.
-I worked on that painted canvas until we came to some agreement about the pattern and color scheme.
+I decided to faux paint a piece of canvas of the same size as the front of the cabinet to match the rosewood that he was working with and developed designs on the painted canvas until we came to some agreement about the pattern and color scheme.

 The pattern that we came up with was flowing and had tendrils that floated on the wood surface.
-It would be risky to try to transfer the design to the front of the curved cabinet successfully because it was such a freely drawn pattern.
-Since there were still alterations that I wanted to make in the design, I decided to freehand it.
-We moved the piece into my studio and I painted it while Garrett was away teaching, which was helpful for keeping stress at a minimum.
+It would be risky to transfer the design to the front of the curved cabinet successfully because it was such a freely drawn pattern and because there were still alterations that I wanted to make in the design.
+I decided to freehand it.
+We moved the piece into my studio and I painted it while Garrett was away which helped to keep stress at a minimum.

-I chose colors that would enhance the beauty of the wood and concentrated the brighter color towards the center of the piece to keep your eye there.
-The colors become darker and closer to the value of the wood color as the pattern moves further from the center.
+I chose colors that would enhance the beauty of the wood and concentrated the brighter color towards the center of the piece as a focal point.
+The colors become darker and closer to the value of the wood as the pattern moves away from the center.
 I added gold leaf in small areas and texture to contrast the smoothness of the wood surface.

-Since the inspiration was the city of Vienna, the design reflects some subconscious twist on folky exoticism.
+The inspiration came from the city of Vienna and the design reflects a subconscious twist on eastern exoticism.
 The forms flow like parts of a Klimt painting but with a nod to the Turks who almost overran the city in 1683 and whose influence on design can still be seen there, as well as Dr. Sigmund Freud who was probably haunting my unconscious mind while designing this.